Pairs of Lie-type and large orbits of group actions on filtered modules. (A characteristic-free approach to finite determinacy.): Applications and examples

 \subsection{Right (in)determinacy of germs of maps}

-We consider the free module $R^{n}$, which can be identified with the space of maps $Spec(R)\to (\k^n,0)$.
+We consider the free $R$-module $R^{n}$, which can be identified with the space of maps $Spec(R)\to (\k^n,0)$.
 The group $G=Aut_\k(R)$ acts componentwise on $R^{n}$.
-In this section we assume that $\k$ contains $\Q$ and, for simplicity, that the filtration of $R$ is by powers of the maximal ideal.
+In this section we assume $\k\supseteq\Q$.
+For simplicity assume that the filtration of $R$ is by powers of the maximal ideal.

 \bprop Let $(R,\cm)$ be a local $\k$-algebra, $\k\supseteq\Q$, filtered by $\cm^j$.
-Suppose that the $\cm$-adic completion $\hR$ of $R$ is a complete Noetherian ring of positive Krull dimension with $\hR/\cm =\k$.
+Suppose that the $\cm$-adic completion $\hR$ of $R$ is a complete Noetherian ring of positive Krull dimension with $\hR/\cm\hR =\k$.
 If $n>1$ and a tuple $f = (f_1,\cdots, f_n) \in\cm\cdot R^n$ is $Aut^{(1)}_\k(R)$-finitely determined then the following holds. \bee[1.] \item For any associated prime $\cm\neq \cp\in Ass(R)$ holds: $dim(R/\cp)\ge n$ and the image of $f$ in $(R/\cp)^n$ is 1-determined. \item The images of $\{f_i\}$ in the vector space $\cm/\cm^2$ are linearly independent. \eee \eprop In particular we get: if $f_i\in \cm^2$ for some $i$, then $f$ is not $Aut^{(1)}_\k(R)$-finitely determined.

 (See also Proposition 4.5 and Corollary 4.6 in \cite{Greuel-Pham.2018} for the case $R = \k[[x]]$).